-However, if this is not possible, the MANN uP Representative may be obliged to act even at that point and breach confidentiality to protect against immediate risk to life of the client/participant or another.
+However, if this is not possible, the MANN uP Representative may still be obliged to act at that point and breach confidentiality to protect against immediate risk to life of the client/participant or another.
 You will be asked to give your consent to this potential action to protect vital interests at time of contracting (known as an Emergency Referral).

 This can involve the MANN uP Representative taking any of the following emergency referral actions:

-- Contacting the General Practitioner (GP): Explaining they are working with the client/participant and have serious concerns that the client is at risk of immediate life-threatening harm.
+- Contacting the General Practitioner (GP): Explaining they are working with the client/participant and have serious concerns that the client/participant is at risk of immediate life-threatening harm.

 Please note: General information/detail on the content of programme sessions (including health/'special category' data would not be shared by MANN uP with a third-party in these instances unless deemed essential to ensure appropriate life-saving support can be offered.
-All that would normally be shared would be sufficient personal/contact details for the client/participant to ensure they could get access to immediate emergency support or an immediate emergency intervention be made to attempt to prevent harm coming to another.
+All that would normally be shared would be sufficient personal/contact details for the client/participant to make sure they could get access to immediate emergency support, or an immediate emergency intervention could be made to attempt to prevent harm coming to another.

 what if I want to end the service I a receiving from MANN uP?